fesu/SoluLabTest/README.md

 # solulabtest

-- You can directly download APK from "APK" folder.
+- You can directly download debug APK from "APK" folder.
 - Or you can checkout this sourcecode & build.

 - Please tap current location Icon on top right corner to point on current location then start tracking by tapping FAB.